tszarzynski/include-media-grid/README.md

 </div>
 ```

-If you need your grid items to fit a specific number of columns, you can use `grid--auto-{i}`.
+If you need your grid items to fit a specific number of columns, you can use `grid--auto-{columnNumber}`.
 Any column set generated with im-grid-columns is usable.
 Responsive grids are also usable.

 ```html
 <!-- No need for grid-cell, two columns per row  -->